Supportive Housing

 A Project HOME resident using his key for the first time

-Housing is just the first step toward combating homelessness.
-Person-centered case management is the bedrock of Project HOME's residential programs.
+Today, Project HOME has over 1,000 units of affordable housing and support services.
+But housing is just the first step.
+Person-centered case management is the bedrock of Project HOME’s residential programs.
 Skilled program staff collaborate with residents to create goals toward self-sufficiency while providing a recovery community.
+Staff are trained to provide high-quality, attentive support to two primary vulnerable populations:

-• Low-income adults at-risk of homelessness
+• Low-income adults and young adults at risk of homelessness

 All residents have access to a wide-ranging array of services, including: